RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	data	that	is	modified	is	considered	new	data	due to	its	new	form	or	format,	so	it	has	been	created	as	part	of	the	initial phase	within	the	system.

-### Question # 6 - You	are	working	as	a	forensic	investigator	and	collecting	information	on	apotential	system	breach	by	a	malicious	insider.
+### Question # 6 - You	are	working	as	a	forensic	investigator	and	collecting	information	on	a potential	system	breach	by	a	malicious	insider.
 Which	of	the	following	is essential	for	you	in	order	to	ensure	evidence	is	preserved	and	admissible?
 A.	Confidentiality
 B.	Privacy
 C.	Chain	of	custody